babsey/nest-desktop-docs/user/setup/index.rst

 **Desktop applications**

-You are able to use NEST Desktop as Snap (with NEST Backend) or as AppImage (without NEST Backend).
+You are able to use NEST Desktop as Snap or as AppImage.

 .. grid:: 2
    :gutter: 2